AB-stack-cmd/AB-stack-cmd/README.md

-# Hey there! 👋 I'm AB-stack-cmd
+# Hey there! 👋 I'm ABIR

 Welcome to my GitHub profile!
 I'm passionate about building great software and contributing to the developer community.